ucl-ihi/ProjectAllocation/README.md

 $$ S = 10\sum_{i=1}^N r_i^{-2} $$

- where $r_i$ is rank preference of a student (e.g. 1 is top preference, 3 is third preference), N is the number of students, 10 is an arbitary scaling factor for readability.
+ where $r_i$ is rank preference of a student (e.g. 1 is top preference, 3 is third preference), N is the number of students, 10 is an arbitrary scaling factor for readability.
 We will run the algorithm multiple times to choose the best matching that maximises student happiness.

 For a complete matching to be guaranteed, all students would have to provide preferences for all projects.
-However, this is inpractical.
+However, this is impractical.
 Thus in particular circumstances, such as when too many students have the exact same preferences, it is possible that some students are not allocated to any of their preferences.
 In these cases, allocations will be manually conducted to the remaining projects.

 ## Example
 Example student preferences and project capacities have been provided to demonstrate the allocation algorithm in action.